The 1967 Corvette – A Sports Car Ahead of Its Time

 As we look at the 1967 Corvette Specifications, we want to look at the engine and transmission options.

-The base Corvette Stingray in 1967 came with a 327ci, 300hp engine, 3-speed manual transmission, vinyl interior trim, and soft top.
+The base 1967 Corvette Stingray came with a 327ci, 300hp engine, 3-speed manual transmission, vinyl interior trim, and soft top.

 67 Corvette Stingray Engines: